cdunefsky/cdunefsky.github.io/plan.md

 ### After Graduation

 **1 Year Out** <span style="float: right; ">2022</span>
 If my job search was successful, I am likely at a public library or an archive.
 I plan on using this year to become involved with my state archivist organization and to attend their annual meeting.
 If I moved for my job, I also plan on using this year to get used to my new place and to settle in before starting on any grand ambitions.
 If my job search was not successful, I will continue to use this year to search for jobs and work part-time on the side.

 **2 Years Out** <span style="float: right; ">2023</span>
-Job
+This year will hopefully be my second at my new job.
+I plan on using this year to stretch in my career and to host and suggest new ideas to my institution.
+I plan on gathering and developing these ideas during my time at UNCG.

+**3 Years Out** <span style="float: right; ">2023</span>
+I will return to fill this section out when I am in my last semester at UNCG.